readthedocs/readthedocs.org/docs/user/guides/technical-docs-seo-guide.rst

 Analytics tools
 ~~~~~~~~~~~~~~~

-A tool like :ref:`Google Analytics <analytics:Enabling Google Analytics on your Project>`
+A tool like Google Analytics
 can give you feedback about the search terms people use to find your docs,
 your most popular pages, and lots of other useful data.